-- Mary Ann Kelley lives in Virginia with her husband and has two daughters, both homeschool graduates.
+- Mary Ann Kelley lives in Virginia with her husband and has two grown daughters, both homeschool graduates.
 Mary Ann, who homeschooled off and on for 16 years, believes in school choice as well as allowing children to direct their own learning with guidance and input from their parents.
 Interviews with Mary Ann have been featured on HuffPost and in the Free Lance-Star newspaper.
 Her desire is to encourage parents and children to take personal responsibility for their own educational options and choices.
 In her free time, Mary Ann enjoys reading, cooking (check out her free meal plans), traveling, and genealogy.

 - Rebecca Capuano is the stay-at-home mom of three children (one of whom is in heaven) who also makes attempts at being a homeschooler, writer, photographer, scrapbooker, and truth-seeker.
 She earned her Master of Social Work degree from East Carolina University, and has worked in a variety of capacities (including group homes, day treatment centers, and public schools) with at-risk children and staff, including developing a therapeutic and educational day treatment center for delinquent youth in Wilmington, North Carolina.
 She currently resides in Virginia, and has written on a variety of topics for both Examiner.com and Home Educators Association of Virginia.
 Rebecca believes that family is created by God as the most fundamental institution in society, and she is dedicated to helping families nurture their children to become responsible persons of character and integrity.